 - Altenew detail round brush, size 3

-I also use a Micron ink pen, size 05, for outlining.
-It's waterproof, which is crucial since I paint over the ink later.
+The artist also uses a Micron ink pen, size 05, for outlining.
+It’s waterproof, which is crucial since the artist paints over the ink later.

-Now that our materials are ready, let's start sketching the first postcard!
+Now that the materials are ready, let’s start sketching the first postcard!

 Postcard 1: Two Cute Birds

-Let's start with the first postcard!
-I draw two adorable birds using just my ink pen and watercolor.
-You can follow exactly or add your twist—either way, it'll be fun and straightforward.
+Let’s start with the first postcard!
+The artist draws two adorable birds using just an ink pen and watercolor.
+The viewer can follow exactly or add their own twist—either way, it’ll be fun and straightforward.

 Sketching and Inking the Birds

-I begin directly with inking.
-If you feel more comfortable sketching first, use a pencil.
-Then, trace over it with your ink pen.
-But for me, I just wing it!
+The artist begins directly with inking.
+If the viewer feels more comfortable sketching first, a pencil can be used, then traced over with an ink pen.
+But for the artist, the artist just wings it!

-I draw the first bird with an egg-shaped body and big eyes.
-Don't worry about perfection—mine isn't perfect either.
-I fix little mistakes by adding wings, which all blend nicely.
+The artist draws the first bird with an egg-shaped body and big eyes.
+Perfection is not required—little mistakes can be fixed by adding wings, which blend nicely.

-Next, I make the beak using a triangle shape and then add a tail with a few teardrop shapes and some little hairs.
+Next, the beak is made using a triangle shape, then a tail with teardrop shapes and some little hairs.

-Now, for the second bird, I will also start with an egg shape.
-This time, I draw the eyes inside the shape, still big and cute.
+Now, for the second bird, the artist again starts with an egg shape.
+This time, the eyes are drawn inside the shape, still big and cute.

-I use two triangle shapes for the beak to make it look open.
-I decide this bird is a girl, so I add eyelashes.
+Two triangle shapes make the beak look open.
+The artist decides this bird is a girl, so eyelashes are added.

-Again, I use teardrop shapes for her tail, add swirls for feathers and top hairs, and sketch simple wings.
-I also give her a simple leg.
+Again, teardrop shapes are used for her tail, swirls for feathers and top hairs, and simple wings are sketched.
+She also gets a simple leg.

-To make both birds more fun, I go over some ink lines to make them thicker in a few places.
-I also add details to the eyes, tails, and branch.
-This helps everything look more finished.
+To make both birds more fun, the artist thickens some ink lines in a few places.
+Additional details are added to the eyes, tails, and branch.

-Quick note: My Micron pen is waterproof, so I ink it before painting.
-If your pen isn't waterproof, do your watercolor first, then ink once it's dry.
+Quick note: The Micron pen is waterproof, so the artist inks before painting.
+If a pen isn’t waterproof, watercolor should be applied first, then ink added after drying.

 Painting the Birds with Watercolor